-However, keep in mind, that even an A/B test setup with extreme scrutiny can still encounter complications over time.
-For that reason, it is imperative to maintain a persistent experience and consistent user groupings for the entire duration of the A/B test.
+However, keep in mind that even an A/B test set up with extreme scrutiny can still encounter complications over time.
+For that reason, it is imperative to maintain a continuous experience and consistent user groupings for the entire duration of the A/B test.
 As part of our scoping process, we help our customers identify any potential for data pollution and work with them to remove those conditions from the test segments.

 CHAPTER 4 How to Prevent Bot Traffic from Skewing Your A/B Tests

 While things aren’t quite so bad that we’re sending Terminators back in time to stop evil A.I. computers from taking over, there’s no question that bots are a growing problem on the internet.
 There are bots that infiltrate social media to spread misleading stories; bots that launch hacking and denial-of-service attacks against web servers; and bots that mimic human traffic to invade eCommerce sites and scrape data—or probe for security holes.

 Some of these “bad” bots are looking for competitive data like pricing or inventory levels, while others may be actively attempting to commit theft or fraud.
 Even seemingly innocuous bots can cause trouble for eCommerce merchants trying to make decisions based on accurate estimates of human traffic to their website.